patricksongzy/neural-net/README.md

 # neural-net
 A neural network implementation in Java.
-This implementation passes gradient checks, but does not guarantee accuracy.
+This implementation passes the current tests that have been implemented.
 ## Project
 This project includes:
 * Convolutional, Feed-Forward, Down-Sampling/Pooling, Dropout and GRU layers.